 We told you not to oversell yourself, but, at the same time, you should not be too humble when talking about your achievements.
 Your essay should be logical, reasonable, and based on real events and goals.
 If you don’t believe in yourself, no one will.

 It is not a research paper, so don’t use too many references to external sources to prove your point.
 Keep the balance between personal and academic.
 Intrigue with your writing, but don’t use too many quotes from “wise people” in business or philosophy world.

 Even if you eliminate these potential mistakes from your writing, there is still a chance you fail.
 That is why it is a good idea to have several backup options and several scholarship requests to different places.
+Don’t forget, the professional essay writers at EssayPro will always have your back.
 Good luck with your application!